franciscochiarino/posts-notes/content/posts/creating-websites-with-hugo.md

 You'll notice a bunch of directories and a file in your project folder and you might be thinking "What's all this?".
 Let's go through them, but don't worry if you don't understand everything right away.
 You'll know them better as you use them.

 ### hugo.toml
 In this file you'll manage the overall configuration of your project.
-I like to change this file to _hugo.yml_ **and I will do so for this tutorial** because I'm more familiar with the yml syntax.
+I like to change this file to _hugo.yaml_ **and I will do so for this tutorial** because I'm more familiar with the yaml syntax.
 Feel free to do so if you want to.
 You'll also write the them configuration here.
 Well get to that later.

 ### archetypes
 This handles the `hugo new` command, which we'll use to create new content files.
 Hugo will create a new content file with the `title`, `date` and `draft` properties automatically.
 You can control of these properties in this directory by changing _default.md_.